 Chickens are simple: You just put up some fencing and let them do the rest, right?
 Well, not exactly.
 Many of our domesticated chicken breeds need a bit more in the way of nutrition than their progenitor, the red jungle fowl.
 This is because humans have bred farm birds to be high producers of eggs and meat.
-Abundant, healthy output means they need abundant, healthy input.
+Abundant, healthy output requires feeding chickens abundant, healthy input.

 Chickens do have simple digestive systems, “with few to no microorganisms living in the digestive system to help digest food like in ruminants such as cattle,” writes Phillip Clauer, poultry extension specialist at Penn State University in “Biology of the Fowl.”
 “Chickens depend on enzymes to aid in breaking down food so it can be absorbed, much like humans.”

-Here are a few things to consider as you look at your flock’s feeding system.
+Here are a few things to consider as you look at the feeding system for your chickens.

 1. Always Offer Age-Appropriate Feed